elisekain/lyricks/feedback.md

 - At least 1 model incorporates `GET`, `POST`, `PUT`, and `DELETE` routes

-> :+1: I like that tags don't need there own controller and so that's handled by the cards.
+> :+1: I like that tags don't need their own controller and so that's handled by the cards.
 Could have add_tag and remove_tag be create and update routes on a small tag controller but the way you have it now works.
 It's a possible refactor if you add more to tags.

 ## Creativity / Interface - Exceeds expectations
 ##### How memorable and enjoyable to use is your app?